raspberrypilearning/editor-anime-expressions/en/step_5.md

 <h2 class="c-project-heading--task">Add some descriptive text</h2>

 --- task ---
+Fantastic effort!
+You added an image to your webpage.

 Add a paragraph of text in `<p></p>`{:.language-html} tags to describe how to draw the love anime facial expression.